dominikj111/Weaver-Desktop/docs/PROPOSAL.md

 ## Workmesh Ecosystem Context

-SystemWeaver is part of the broader Workmesh project vision:
+Weaver Desktop is part of the broader Workmesh project vision:

 ### Related Projects

 - **workmeshd**: Pluggable daemon for P2P mesh networking and remote orchestration.
-SystemWeaver may communicate with this daemon in the future, potentially offloading system operations to daemon plugins.
+Weaver Desktop may communicate with this daemon in the future, potentially offloading system operations to daemon plugins.
 - **WorkFlows**: Debian-based Linux distribution.
-SystemWeaver is compatible but not tightly coupled.
+Weaver Desktop is compatible but not tightly coupled.

 ### Future Integration